Graduate Certificate: Conflict Process

 International applicants should also submit an official document that validates completion and conferral of a degree, diploma and/or certificate.
 While not required, international applicants are encouraged to submit transcript(s) to the World Education Services (WES) for evaluation.

-Statement of Goals: Write a 500-1,000-word statement of purpose outlining your interest in seeking a graduate certificate with a specific focus on the career to which you aspire, your interests, and your academic and job-related experiences that are relevant to the program.
+Statement of Goals: In 500-1,000 words, write a statement of purpose outlining your interest in seeking a graduate certificate with a specific focus on the career to which you aspire, your interests, and your academic and job-related experiences that are relevant to the program.

 Standardized Test Scores: